kestrelquantum/QuantumCollocation.jl/docs/src/generated/examples/multilevel_transmon.md

 \end{aligned}
 ```

+For convenience, we have defined the `TransmonSystem` function in the `QuantumSystemTemplates` module, which returns a `QuantumSystem` object for a transmon qubit.
+We will use this function to define the system.

 ## Setting up the problem

+To begin, let's load the necessary packages, define the system parameters, and create a a `QuantumSystem` object using the `TransmonSystem` function.

 ````@example multilevel_transmon
 using QuantumCollocation
 using NamedTrajectories
 using LinearAlgebra
+using SparseArrays
+using Random; Random.seed!(123)

 # define the time parameters